TissueMAPS/TissueMAPS/docs/user_guide.rst

                 tm.Cycle.index == 0,
                 tm.Channel.name == 'wavelength-1',
                 tm.ChannelImageFile.site_id == site.id,
+                tm.ChannelImageFile.tpoint == 0,
-                tm.ChannelImageFile.tpoint == 0
+                tm.ChannelImageFile.zplane == 0
             ).\
             one()
-        image = image_file.get(z=0)
+        image = image_file.get()

+.. warning:: Some experiment-specific database tables are distributed, i.e. small fractions (so called "shards") are spread across different database servers for improved performance.
+Rows of these tables can still be selected via the :class:`ExperimentSession <tmlib.models.utils.ExperimentSession>`, but they can not be modified within a session (see :class:`ExperimentConnecion <tmlib.models.utils.ExperimentConnection>`).
+In addition, distributed tables do not support sub-queries and cannot be joined with standard, non-distributed tables.

-.. warning:: Content of files should only be accessed via the :meth:`get <tmlib.models.base.FileModel.get>` and :meth:`put <tmlib.models.base.FileModel.put>` methods of the respective model class implemented in :mod:`tmlib.models.file`, since the particular storage backend (e.g. filesystem or object storage) may be subject to change.
+.. warning:: Content of files should only be accessed via the provided :meth:`get <tmlib.models.base.FileModel.get>` and :meth:`put <tmlib.models.base.FileModel.put>` methods of the respective model class implemented in :mod:`tmlib.models.file`, since the particular storage backend (e.g. filesystem or object storage) may be subject to change.

 .. _library-cli: